 Before becoming a full-time academic, Kelley worked at the Australian Taxation Office, where she specialised in taxation law and privacy laws.
-In addition, she worked in private practice for large and small Brisbane-based law firms; drafted wills and enduring powers of attorney for the Queensland Public Trust Office; and assisted a barrister-at-law by conducting research and preparing for trial.
+She also worked in private practice for large and small law firms; drafted wills and enduring powers of attorney for the Queensland Public Trust Office; and assisted a barrister-at-law by conducting research and preparing for trial.

-- 2014 CCH-ALTA Best Legal Education Conference Paper
+- 2014 CCH-Australasian Law Teachers Association Best Legal Education Conference Paper